 Working capital and general corporate purposes.
-These costs include general and administrative costs, including the salaries of our executive officers.
-Pending the above uses, the net proceeds of this offering will be invested in short-term, interest-bearing, investment-grade securities.
+These costs include general and administrative costs, including the salaries of our executive officers

-If the representative exercises the over-allotment option in full, we will realize additional net proceeds of \$1,566,000, which will be added to working capital purposes.
+If the underwriter exercises the over-allotment option in full, we will realize additional net proceeds of \$939,600, which will be added to working capital purposes.